 These color palettes can carry over into project sprints and tasks that get tracked in applications like Trello and Asana!
 It’s a great way to maintain consistency in all your corporate communications.

-Matrix organizational structure examples
+14. Matrix organizational structure example

 The matrix organizational chart combines traditional organizational structures.